fernando-massa/inspirations/README.md

 ---

 ## Wins
-- Getting everyone on the same page with working code and Repo.
+- Learning great teamwork practices for pushing and pulling code together
 - Adding Responsive CSS
-- User Auth
+- User Authentication
+- Being able to add an inspiration to a Gallery and display it!

 ## Hurdles
 - Setting up a working Repository was a struggle for a while, considering we forgot a key factor; the git.ignore file.
 Once we added one, things became a lot smoother.